Composition — members and organisms in a coalition

 for key

-Together these are enough to reconstruct a consistent per-citizen per-clock-event view across the whole coalition without global atomicity.
-An integrator wanting “the canonical decision for citizen C, clock event K, across citizens and confluences” reads each component’s per-(C, K) commit independently and joins on the key.
+Together these are enough to reconstruct a consistent per-member per-clock-event view across the whole coalition without global atomicity.
+An integrator wanting “the canonical decision for member C, clock event K, across members and composite organisms” reads each component’s per-(C, K) commit independently and joins on the key.

 When an upstream stalls